 This illustration shows three sporadic E clouds.
 Cloud #1 is more intensively ionized, and is thus capable of refracting signals at a sharper angle, producing a shorter skip distance for a given frequency.
 Signals being refracted by Cloud #2 are returned to Earth at a lesser angle, thus producing longer skip distances.
 With clouds #2 and #3 in alignment along the signal path, “double-hop” skip can occur.
 With this cloud alignment signals from both the “transmitter” and the “Single-Hop Zone” would be heard at the receiver location.

-If you’re really keen to learn more, the Australian Department of Defence has a very comprehensive paper called A Description of a New Model of Sporadic E for JORN – Jindalee Operational Radar Network.
+If you’re really keen to learn more about Sporadic E Propagation, the Australian Department of Defence has a very comprehensive paper called A Description of a New Model of Sporadic E for JORN – Jindalee Operational Radar Network.
+Also, you may find 50 MHz F2 Propagation Mechanisms by J. R. Kennedy K6MIO/KH6, Gemini Observatory*, Hilo, Hawaii a very interesting read.
+The space weather page also has information about the levels of radiation from the sun.